spuleri/Multiple-Choice-App/README.md

 ```

 ######Current tests made:
-* Sign up, sign out, sign in
+* Sign up as professor
-* Sign in to prof acc, make course
+* Make a course
-* While still logged in, it updates the course, makes a quiz, goes to that quiz
+* Make a quiz with questions and answers
-* Remove that course
+* Broadcast quiz and show answers
-* Test if student can join
+* Sign out, sign up as student
-* Make a new course while still logged in to prof acc
+* Join the course and view the quiz
-* Log out, sign into student acc
+* Sign out and sign in as professor
-* Join the course
+* Remove the course

 ###Screenshot of current landing page
 ![alt text](http://i.imgur.com/sEjTM25.png?1 =250x "Landing Page")